axieinfinity/ronin-documentation/docs/CONTRIBUTING.md

 *Guidelines*

-##### Title
+##### Title metadata

 To write a title for a task, start with a verb.
 For example: "Create an account", "Become a validator", "Run a node".
 The outcome of the task should be clear to the user from the title alone.

-##### Introduction
+##### Task section

-Briefly describe the outcome of the task and optionally, what the user should be able to do after completing the steps.
-For example: "This guide demonstrates how you can delegate RON to a validator for the first time".
+* Briefly describe the outcome of the task and optionally, what the user should be able to do after completing the steps.

-##### Prerequisites

-Explain what knowledge the user needs to have, or what configuration they must complete, before starting the task.
+* Explain what knowledge the user needs to have, or what configuration they must complete, before starting the task.
 Use imperative sentences, for example, "Read the concept guide" or "Download and install the Ronin Wallet app".

-##### Body

-Write a step-by-step instruction to complete the task:
+* Write a step-by-step instruction to complete the task:
   * Follow the guidelines in [https://developers.google.com/style/procedures](https://developers.google.com/style/procedures).
   * Use a single numbered list.
   * Use screenshots or graphics to assist a user in navigating a UI.
   * Do not explain any concepts in this section.
 Instead, link to concept topics in case a user does not know about a certain concept.
 For example: 'Configure the server with the appropriate configuration.
 For more information about server configurations, see "Server configuration".'
   * Avoid giving the users multiple paths to select when working through tasks.
   When you avoid giving the user choices, your documentation should lead all users to the same end result.
   * If the page is meant for beginner users, avoid adding tasks that you might consider better suited for advanced users.
 If your document is intended for advanced users, state that up front and give them a list of prerequisites before they go through the steps.

-##### See also
+##### See also section

 Include a bulleted list of related pages to extend the user's understanding of this task and the concepts that it involves.